It’s the big question on every parent’s mind when they need someone to look after their children: How much does a babysitter cost?

 3. Assess the skill-level of the sitter

-If your sitter has only been babysitting a few months, then paying the average is likely OK.
+If you’re hiring a mother’s helper to entertain your toddler while you’re home or a sitter who has only been babysitting a few months, then paying the average is likely OK.
 But if you’re seeking a sitter with multiple years of experience or who has completed training courses and/or gotten special certifications, like CPR, they will typically demand higher pay.
 How much higher depends on their qualifications and preferences.

 ”Someone who has a lot of experience might be looking for something that is a higher paying position even if it’s not necessarily a higher responsibility job,” says Suzie Zeldin, the co-founder and director of operations at SmartSitting.